DaleOrders/AWS-Study-Notes/README.md

 two HSM devices and one in each AZ you use.
 Once HSM is in a cluster, they replicate all policies in sync automatically.

-HSM needs an endpoint in the subnet of the VPC to allow resources access to the cluster.
+HSM needs an ENI endpoint in the subnet of the VPC to allow resources access to the cluster.
+For HA, you can load balance across the Availability Zones.
+CloudHSM Client needs to be installed on EC2.

 AWS has no access to the HSM appliances which store the keys.

 #### 1.17.3.1.
 Cloud HSM Use Cases

-- No native AWS integration with AWS products.
+- No native AWS integration with any AWS products.
 You can't use S3 SSE with CloudHSM.
 - Can offload the SSL/TLS processing from webservers.
 CloudHSM is much more efficient to do these encryption processes.
 - Oracle Databases can use CloudHSM to enable **transparent data encryption (TDE)**
-- Can protect the private keys an issuing certificate authority.
+- Can protect the private keys for an issuing certificate authority (CA).
 - Anything that needs to interact with non AWS products.

 ## AWS Config